GanMan78/MachineLearning/Matplotlib/README.md

-Demo program for understanding of matplot lib librabry better.
-Created some graphs and plots using matplotlib.
+Demo program for better understanding of matplot lib library.
+Tried demonstrating data visuali using different types of graphs and plots using matplotlib.